LennaHammer/English/EVP/out/words_adjective.md

 ## 492. full-time ## adjective ; adverb
 /ˌfʊlˈtaɪm/
 [B1]happening or working for the whole of the working week and not only part of it
-- a full-time job
+- a full-time `job`
-- He's a full-time student.
+- He's a full-time `student.`
-- She went back to work full time when her youngest child went to school.
+- She went back to `work` full time when her youngest child went to school.

 ## 493. funny ## adjective
 /ˈfʌn.i/ STRANGE
 [B1]strange, surprising, unexpected or difficult to explain or understand
-- He's got some funny ideas about how to bring up children.
+- He's got some funny `ideas` about how to bring up children.
-- That's funny - I'm sure I left my keys here.
+- `That's` funny - I'm sure I left my keys here.
-- A funny thing happened to me on the way here.
+- A funny `thing` happened to me on the way here.
-- Do you think this jacket looks a bit funny with these jeans?
+- Do you think this jacket looks `a bit` funny with these jeans?

 ## 494. future ## adjective [always before noun]
 /ˈfjuː.tʃər/
 [B1]happening or existing in the time which is to come
-- future plans
+- future `plans`
-- in future years
+- in future `years`
-- What will we leave for future generations?
+- What will we leave for future `generations`?

 ## 495. gay ## adjective
 /geɪ/